Rajpratik71/eucalyptus-wiki/HOWTO-Use-AWS-Java-SDK-with-Eucalyptus.md

 ## Questions/Issues

-If you have any questions about using Fog with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Java).
+If you have any questions about using the Java SDK with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Java%20SDK).

-If you do not find an answer in the knowledgebase, please [ask a question](https://engage.eucalyptus.com/customer/portal/questions/new?q=Java).
+If you do not find an answer in the knowledgebase, please [ask a question](https://engage.eucalyptus.com/customer/portal/questions/new?q=Java%20SDK).

 ***
 [[category.HOWTO]]